byomkesh03/Snake-Game/README.md

 ## Contact
-If you have any questions or suggestions, feel free to reach out to the project maintainer at your-email@example.com.
+If you have any questions or suggestions, feel free to reach out to me at byomkeshmahato03@gmail.com.

 Thank you for playing Snake Game!
 Enjoy the game and have fun!